lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ## Part 5: Tips and tricks

-Since we were not capable of covering every capability with real decorator examples, here are some useful informations.
+Since we were not capable of covering every capability with real decorator examples, here are some useful information.

 ### Only inject the decorator for a specific project